 - and more!

-While my childhood ended long ago, [North Americam Martyrs Kids Saint Book] seems like a good way for me to get acquainted with this group.
+While my childhood ended long ago, [North Americam Martyrs Kids Activity Book] seems like a good way for me to get acquainted with this group.
 I know Bonnie through her blog posts as a joyful, engaged mom and writer, and I’m looking forward to relaxing and learning with this title. ~ Melanie Rigney, author of Sisterhood of Saints

 My long time friend, fondly known in our parts as “the other Bonnie,” has done a remarkable thing!
 She’s recently written a fabulous children’s activity book on the North American Martyrs.
 Darling that she is, she sent me a copy and, not only was I BLOWN AWAY, but I was totally blown away. ~ Bonnie Landry, homeschooling mom, author and speaker